yanni4night/grunt-web-stamp/README.md

 A crypto algorithm name.More available names are `sha1`,`sha256` and `sha512`.

+#### changeFileName
+Type: `Boolean`
+Default value: `false`

+If set to true,stamp will be merged into filname instead of appended.Note that this will rename the target file name too,so keeping the order.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).